pjlintw/CL20/assignment3/README.md

 # CL20: Assignment 3

-This CKY parser for recognizing language and syntatic parsing.
+This CKY parser desgins for recognizing language and syntatic parsing.
 The algorithm based on a chart for recording the nonterminal of a substring.

-Feature: we construct a Node object as a Tree to record the root node and subnodes.
+We construct a Node object as a node (tree) to record the root node and subnodes.
 It allows us to backtrace all previous nonterminal node until terminal symbol.

 ## Setup and Data